 One tip for this recipe, and making kaya in general, is that there will always be a possibility of the eggs curdling.
 No worries though!
 If the eggs start to curdle as you cook down the kaya, just keep cooking until the kaya thickens up to an appropriate amount and then just blend the whole thing smooth and strain through a sieve!
 Blending and straining can also be done even if the eggs don’t curdle as it helps to ensure a really nice and silky kaya!

-Pandan juice
+Kaya Pandan juice Pandan juice KayaIngredients

 Instructions